healing hands and holy wells

 When the Red Branch Knights of Ulster rode into battle with Cúchullain, they were accompanied by a medical corps.
 Each one of them carried at their waist a bag known as a lés (pronounced lace), which was full of medicines, ointments and medical implements.

-Winter willows in my garden.
+Willows in my garden.
 The bark of willow trees contains large amounts of salicylic acid, which is the active metabolite of aspirin.
-Willow bark has been used for millennia as an effective pain reliever and fever reducer.
+Willow bark has been used for millennia as an effective pain-reliever and fever-reducer.

 Historically, as with most aspects of ancient Irish society, the role of the physician was governed by the Brehon Law.
 If someone was injured by another, the victim was entitled to be paid compensation by his aggressor.
 Likewise, if a doctor failed to heal his patient, he was required to pay a similar compensation, and return any fee paid by the patient.

 The early Irish even had hospitals in which to treat their sick and wounded.
-The Tain refers to a hospital at Emain Macha (Navan Fort, near Amagh) known as Bróinbheg (pronounced brone-ver-rig), which means ‘House of Sorrows’, a name which in my mind doesn’t bode well; I wouldn’t want to be taken in there!
+The Tain refers to a hospital at Emain Macha (Navan Fort, near Amagh) known as Bróinbheg (pronounced brone-ver-rig), which means ‘House of Sorrows’, a name which in my mind doesn’t at all bode well!

 The Brehon Law had very strict rules pertaining to hospitals; they were required to be kept clean and well-ventilated, had to have four open doors, and a stream running through the centre of the floorspace.
 Patients were expected to pay for their food, medicines and physician’s services, so it is quite likely that only the wealthy ever visited a hospital for their healing.